5 days in France Itinerary

 Paris — 4 nights

 A beautiful and romantic city fit for any itinerary, Paris brims with historic associations and remains vastly influential in the realms of culture, art, fashion, food and design.Head to Champs-Elysees and Saint Germain des Pres Quarterfor plenty of shopping.
 Let the collections at Louvre Museum and Musee d'Orsay capture your imagination.
-Next up on the itinerary: get to know the fascinating history of Montmartre, see the interesting displays at Musee Rodin, wander the streets of Île de la Cité, and visit Le Marais.
+Next up on the itinerary: appreciate the history behind Arc de Triomphe, see the interesting displays at Musee Rodin, wander the streets of Île de la Cité, and visit Montmartre.